 Corporate-start-up partnerships can help both sides grow faster with less risk.
 Start-ups bring operational agility, new ideas, and innovative technologies, while big companies offer resources, industry experience, and access to markets.

-But working together isn’t always easy: different goals, work styles, and company cultures can lead to frustration and inefficiencies.
+But working together isn’t always easy; different goals, work styles, and company cultures can lead to frustration and inefficiencies.
 Here are 6 simple steps to make collaboration smoother:

 1. Be clear on your value proposition